 That could be down to the Tornado’s 1980s carb-and-air-cooled technology which makes the same claimed power as the modern water-cooled, fuel-injected pre-2017 CRF.
 But as you may have guessed, any benefits of the CRF’s greater compression and modern efficiencies are swallowed up by the catalyser and other gubbins to meet today’s demanding emissions legislation.

 And that’s the biggest difference of all.
 Both are inexpensive bikes, but as far as I know there’s no place where you can choose between one or the other, well not new any more.
-The Thai-produced CRF met Euro-3 emissions requirements in richer (or should that be ‘leaner’) western countries.
-The Brazilian-made Tornado won’t, so got sold where bike emissions are less strict or are not enforced.
+The Thai-built CRF met Euro-3 emissions requirements in richer (or should that be ‘leaner’) western countries.
+The Brazilian-made Tornado won’t, so got sold where bike emissions were less strict or are not enforced.

 Riding the 250s

 The Tornado felt better all round and were it available in the UK cheap I’m sure I’d have bought one by now**.
 But maybe that’s the way it is with an ‘exotic’ unobtainable machine, let alone one whose old school technology recalls a simpler era which someone my age can relate to.
-Apart from being a bit tall for some, it’s everything you want from a 250 trail bike: light, good brakes, economical, fast enough and well sprung.
+Apart from being annoyingly tall for some, it’s everything you want from a 250 trail bike: light, good brakes, economical, fast enough and well sprung.
 For travelling the weak point on both 250s will be the subframe, but people have managed, so long as you don’t load a bike like a refugee’s GS12.

 ** Fast forward a few months.

 I met a TRFer last week and he told me 250 Tornados from around 2003–4 are found in the UK and as I check the usual places I find he’s right.
 The one on the right had 8000 miles on the clock and looked in great nick but was going for a rather optimistic £2200.
-In 2016 a UK dealer was even looking for £3500 for a near-new 2004 Tornado.
+In 2016 a UK dealer was even looking for £3500 for a near-new 2004 Tornado!
 There was another one on gumtree, same age and mileage for a more reasonable £1400.

 And in 2015 they stopped importing the Tornado into Morocco where the all-conquering CRF250L joined the line up.